Social Norm Bias: Residual Harms of Fairness-Aware Algorithms: Social Norm Bias in Occupation Classification

-Pre-processing fairness approaches modify the data before it is used to train the algorithm, such as by reweighting the training distribution to account for representation imbalances or by changing features of the data \citep{calmon2017optimized,kamiran2012data}.
-Since many of the occupations are gender-imbalanced in our dataset, we adopt the pre-processing (PR) approach of re-weighting the data such that half of the total weight belongs to each of $S_c$ and $H_c$ \citep{wang2019balanced}.
-Specifically, we assign weight $\alpha_x$ to a biography $x$ as follows:
+\textbf{Pre-processing} fairness approaches modify the data before it is used to train the algorithm, such as by reweighting the training distribution to account for representation imbalances or by changing features of the data \citep{calmon2017optimized,kamiran2012data}.
+Since many of the occupations are gender-imbalanced in our dataset, we adopt the pre-processing approach of re-weighting the data such that half of the total weight belongs to each of $S_c$ and $H_c$ (set of biographies in c using ``she" and ``he", respectively), using the weights $\alpha_x$ as described in Section \ref{langgender}.